-46. A taxpayer may apply, in writing, for a refund from the main income equalisation scheme under s EH 13 of the Act.
-If the taxpayer wants a refund from the main income equalisation scheme and none of the other relevant refund provisions apply, the Commissioner must refund the amount applied for.

-This is to the extent to which the refund can be made up of one or more deposits that have been in the main income equalisation scheme for at least one year.
+- 46. A taxpayer may apply in writing for a refund from the main income equalisation scheme under s EH 13.
+If the taxpayer wants a refund from the main income equalisation scheme and none of the other relevant refund provisions apply the Commissioner must refund the amount applied for.
+This is to the extent to which the refund can be made up of one or more deposits that have been in the main income equalisation scheme for at least one year. - 47.
+Section EH 14 provides that a refund under s EH 13 is allocated as income to the accounting year the Commissioner receives the application for the refund, unless either of these two situations apply:

-- 47. Section EH 14 of the Act provides that a refund under s EH 13 of the Act is allocated as income to the accounting year the Commissioner receives the application for the refund, unless either of these two situations apply: - The application is received within the specified period for an accounting year and the taxpayer chooses that the refund is to be treated as income in the accounting year the specified period relates to.
-In this case the refund is allocated as income to the accounting year the specified period relates to. - A late application is received, ie: - the application is received within a longer period after the end of the specified period for an accounting year that is allowed by the Commissioner in a case or class of cases, and - the taxpayer chooses that the refund be treated as income in the accounting year the longer period relates to.
+- The application is received within the specified period for an accounting year and the taxpayer chooses that the refund is to be treated as income in the accounting year the specified period relates to.
+In this case the refund is allocated as income to the accounting year the specified period relates to. - A late application is received.
+That is: - the application is received within a longer period after the end of the specified period for an accounting year that is allowed by the Commissioner in a case or class of cases; and - the taxpayer chooses that the refund be treated as income in the accounting year the longer period relates to.
 In this case the refund is allocated as income to the accounting year nominated by the taxpayer.
-Refer to paragraphs 91-102 of this statement for discussion on how the Commissioner will apply this discretion. - 48.
+Refer to [91] to [102] for discussion on how the Commissioner will apply this discretion. - 48.
 Where the Commissioner does not accept a late application, the refund may, subject to consultation with the taxpayer, be allocated to the accounting year the application was made in. - 49.
-Sections CB 27 and EH 14 of the Act provide that the taxpayer must return the refund as income in the applicable accounting year. - 50.
+Sections CB 27 and EH 14 provide that the taxpayer must return the refund as income in the applicable accounting year. - 50.
 The refund may not be allocated as income to an accounting year until the application for a refund is physically received and accepted by the Commissioner.
 If this occurs after the taxpayer's income tax return has been filed, the Commissioner will reassess the return to allocate the refund as income.